stomp-js/stomp-js.github.io/_posts/2018-10-12-remote-procedure-call.md

 There are few requirements:

 - the reply queue name **must** be unique across the broker.
-- ideally, for security reasons only the client creating the queue should have access to it.
+- ideally, for security reasons, only the client creating the queue should have access to it.

 Many brokers have `temp-queue` concept which should simplify your work.

-Following gives an outline:
+The following gives an outline:

 ```typescript
 const stompRPCConfigForActiveMQ = {